 Students may dress down on their birthday!
 If their birthday falls on a weekend or holiday week, they may dress down the day before.
+If your birthday falls on Mass Day, you may dress down the day before or after.
 Summer birthdays will be assigned a day at the end of the school year.
 Birthday dress down outfits must follow the guidelines below.